Fillon vows to stay in French presidential race

 - France votes on April 23, with a runoff May 7 if no candidate wins first round outright

-Paris (CNN)Embattled French presidential candidate François Fillon said he will persevere in the race despite an ongoing investigation into allegations that he paid his wife and children for work they did not do.
+Paris (CNN)Embattled French presidential candidate François Fillon said Wednesday he will persevere in the race despite an ongoing inquiry into allegations that he paid his wife and children for work they did not do.

+In a televised statement in Paris, Fillon announced that he will be placed under formal investigation on March 15, yet he would not step aside.

+"I will not resign.
+I will not give in.
+I will not withdraw," he said.
+"I will go to the end because it is democracy that is being defied.
+I ask you to follow me."

+Presidential candidates must present 500 signatures of support from elected officials around France by March 17.
+French voters go to the polls on April 23.

+The impromptu nature of his news conference had prompted speculation that Fillon would say he was stepping down from his embattled campaign.

+He had earlier postponed a planned appearance at the annual Paris farm fair, a traditional campaign stop for presidential hopefuls.

-His statement Wednesday came less than a week after France's financial prosecutor's office said it would open a judicial investigation into the claims against Fillon and his wife Penelope.
+France's financial prosecutor's office said Friday it would open a judicial investigation into the claims against Fillon and his wife Penelope.
+Fillon said on Wednesday he had been summoned before investigative judges on March 15 to be placed under formal investigation -- the French legal equivalent of being charged or indicted.

-Speaking in Paris, Fillon said the investigation amounted to a "political assassination."
-But he said he was determined to carry on.

-Fillon had earlier postponed a planned appearance at the annual Paris farm fair.

 Fillon was chosen as the center-right Republican party's nominee in November and had been considered a leading contender in the presidential race, where he faced stiff competition from independent candidate Emmanuel Macron and far-right National Front candidate Marine Le Pen.
 The French Socialists nominated Benoit Hamon.